aarcticc/my_first_raycaster/Readme.md

 # Raycaster

-A simple raycasting engine implemented in C. This project demonstrates the fundamentals of 2D raycasting, similar to early 3D games like Wolfenstein 3D.
+A simple raycasting engine implemented in C. This project demonstrates the fundamentals of 2D raycasting, similar to early 3D games.

 ## Features